satsummit/satsummit.github.io/source/_events/001-003-current-state-com-sat-industry.md

 description: |
   The Next Resolution Frontier
-  $60M in Imagery for the Millenium Development Goals
+  $60M in Imagery for the Sustainable Development Goals
   Aligning Regulations with Policy Goals
   Launch Capacity
 ---